peterhinch/micropython-touch/SETUP.md

 ```
 This should show two `Button` widgets labelled "Yes" and "No".
 When they are
 touched, output should appear at the REPL.

+## 2.7 Troubleshooting

+If a screen proves hard to calibrate it can be informative to run `touch.check`
+on the uncalibrated screen.
+Comment out any `tpad.init` line in
+`hardware_setup.py`, reboot and run the test.
+Ignore the `row` and `col` values.
+The `x` and `y` values should vary smoothly as a touch is moved across the
+display.
+Values should start around 0 to the low hundreds and end within a few
+hundred of 4095.
+If there are dead zones where the value of an axis barely
+changes as the touch is moved, the touch overlay is not usable.

 # 3. Deployment